rnccsstudent/Hotspot-Usage-Tracker/README.md

 - Must run as Administrator to access full per-process network data.

 - Only tracks data from the Wi-Fi/hotspot interface (default is "Wi-Fi").

+- Daily limit set to 500 MB
+  ➜ Change DAILY_LIMIT_MB = 500 as per your needs.

 - Can be customized for "Ethernet" or other interfaces.